Stephen-Gates/report-gallery/docs/location/application-sourcing-report.md

 The following factsheets and associated properties are required:

+- Application
+    - relationship to IT Component
-- User Group
+- IT Component
     - location
-- Application
-    - relationship to User Group

 <!--
 #### Tags

 - No tags are required for this report

-#### Other requirement
+#### Other requirements

 - No other requirements
 -->